johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 # IOTA-Airgapped-NodeJS-Console-Wallet
 ### Create and sign transaction bundles securely offline using an [airgapped computer](https://github.com/johnshearing/PrivateKeyVault/blob/master/README.md) then broadcast your signed transaction bundles to the Tangle using an online computer.

+### This is for instructional purposes only.
+### Use these instructions to move only small amounts of IOTA that you are prepared to loose.
+### The intention of these notes is to help you become familar with the NodeJS API for moving IOTAs between accounts.

 A video of this process is coming soon.
 In the meantime this document will contain all the instructions you need to use this repository.
 I have not finished writing this document yet.